MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   ### RSAKeyUsageForLocalAnchorsEnabled

-  #### Check RSA key usage for server certificates issued by local trust anchors
+  #### Check RSA key usage for server certificates issued by local trust anchors (deprecated)

+  >DEPRECATED: This policy is deprecated.
+It is currently supported but will become obsolete in a future release.

   #### Supported versions: